 Begin making this sweet and caramelly casserole by placing your diced sweet potatoes into a large pot of water.
 Bring your potatoes to a boil over high heat and allow to cook for 15 minutes.
 Once your potatoes are fork-tender, remove them from the heat and drain off the water.

 In a large bowl, mash together your cooked potatoes, brown sugar, softened butter, cinnamon, cloves, salt, and vanilla.
 Continue mashing until no large chunks remain.

-Once relatively smooth, transfer your potato mixture into a greased 8×8” baking dish.
-Top with your marshmallows.
+Once relatively smooth, transfer your sweet potato mixture into a greased 8×8” baking dish.
+Top with mini marshmallows.